SandwichGouda/Data/Data.md

   * These files are using ES6 syntax.
   * Files with .mjs extension are assumed to be ES6.
   * Using require in .mjs or import in .js will give an error.
 Mixing import and require will give an error.
+- In the usual sense, Node.js modules are a type of package that can be published to `npm`

+### npm

+- `npm` is automatically installed when installing node.js
+- The npm registry contains packages, many of which are also Node modules, or contain Node modules.
+  * A package is a file or directory that is described by a `package.json` file.
+A package must contain a package.json file in order to be published to the npm registry.
+  * Package scopes allow to manage access level, and visibility for public/private packages
+  * A **module** is any file or directory in the `node_modules` directory that can be loaded by the Node.js `require()` function.
+  * A module can be a whole package or a subset (single file / set of files / directory) of a package
+  * Since modules are not required to have a p`ackage.json` file, not all modules are packages.
+Only modules that have a `package.json` file are also packages.
+- `npm init` is used to create a packege : i.e., a `package.json` file.
+  * It will ask you questions in the form of a CLI questionnaire and will create the `package.json` file accordingly.
+  * You can customize this questionnaire (not sure that we'll have many usecases for which it's not faster to just edit the `package.json` directly but whatever)
+  * You can run `npm init --yes` to set everything to default
+  * `npm create` is just an alias for `npm init`.
+- `yarn` is snother node package manager like `npm`
+- `npm run` is an alias for `npm run-script` and runs scripts in `package.json` (in `"scripts"`)
+  * use `--` to pass --prefixed flags and options to the script itself which would otherwise be parsed by npm. ex : `npm run test -- --grep="pattern"`

 ### Django